Open Access

 The European Commission and Open Access

-The European Commission supports the publication in Open Access of the results of funded research and provides infrastructures and guidelines for filing in institutional open access archives, in particular through the OpenAIRE project.
+The European Commission supports the publication in Open Access of the results of funded research.
+It provides infrastructures and guidelines for filing in institutional open access archives, in particular through the OpenAIRE project.

 Open Access is the main method of publication envisaged by the mandates of bodies and institutions financing national and European research projects.
 In particular, for projects funded under “Horizon 2020” and “Horizon Europe” framework programs, publications must be disseminated with open access, as required by clause 29.2 of the Multi-beneficiary Grant Agreement: "Each beneficiary must ensure open access (free of charge online access for any user) to all peer-reviewed scientific publications relating to its results".
 Therefore, anyone accessing EU funding (ERC, Horizon, MSCA) will have to ensure open access to all peer-reviewed publications that include the results of funded or co-funded projects.